-Buried at White Church Cemetery, Mount Sterling, NC
+Buried at Mount Sterling Baptist Church Cemetery, Mount Sterling, NC

 454th Bomber Group, 737th Bomber Squadron, 15th Air Force